Lydia Hearst

 Lydia Marie Hearst-Shaw (born September 19, 1984) is an American fashion model, actress, socialite, and lifestyle blogger.
 She is a great-granddaughter of newspaper publisher and politician William Randolph Hearst and a daughter of the author and actress Patty Hearst.

 Early life and education

 Hearst-Shaw was born in 1984, the daughter of actress Patty Hearst and Bernard L. Shaw, a former San Francisco police officer.
+She is of Irish and Scots-Irish descent through her mother, and is a member of the Hearst family.
 She attended Sacred Heart University in Fairfield, Connecticut until 2003, when she began fashion modeling.

 Career

 Magazines and fashion shows

 Photographer Steven Meisel "discovered" Hearst and shot her first magazine cover for Vogue Italia in April 2004.
 Since then, she has appeared internationally on a variety of magazine covers such as Vogue, Harper's Bazaar, Elle, Marie Claire, GQ, L'Officiel, and Esquire.
 She has worked with several well-known photographers such as Meisel, Patrick Demarchelier, Ellen Von Unwerth, Mario Testino, Peter Lindbergh, Inez van Lamsweerde and Vinoodh Matadin.

 Hearst has modeled for fashion designers such as Chanel, Fendi, Catherine Malandrino, Nicole Miller, and Jeremy Scott.